This page outlines the importance of good air quality and how poor air quality can affect us.

 On average, a person inhales around 14,000 litres of air every day.
 When the air we breathe is of poor quality it can affect our health.

-The diagram below compares the size of airborne particles known as particulate matter (PM10 and PM2.5) to a strand of hair and a grain of beach sand.
-These airborne particles are tiny – too small for the human eye to see – and can cause adverse health impacts ranging from irritation of the nasal tracts to respiratory and cardiac disease and even premature death.
+The diagram below compares the size of PM10 and PM2.5 particulates to a strand of hair and a grain of beach sand.
+These airborne particles are tiny – too small for the human eye to see.
+They can cause adverse health impacts ranging from irritation of the nasal tracts to respiratory and cardiac disease and even premature death.

 Source: Ministry for the Environment